priyanshprajapat/typing-djs-bot/README.md

+## Disclaimer
+This is for educational purpose only.

 # Always typing shown discord bot

 Create a replit account from [here](https://replit.com/).
 Now fork this git from [here](https://repl.it/github/priyanshdotxyz/always-typing-status-discord-bot).
 ## How to setup